cran-task-views/Optimization/Optimization.md

     spectral projected gradient method for large scale optimization with simple constraints.
 It takes a nonlinear objective function as an argument as well as basic constraints.
--   `r pkg("GrassmannOptim")` is a package for Grassmann manifold optimization.
-The implementation uses gradient-based algorithms and embeds a stochastic gradient method for global search.
 -   `r pkg("ManifoldOptim")` is an R interface to the 'ROPTLIB' optimization library.
 It optimizes real-valued functions over manifolds such as Stiefel, Grassmann, and Symmetric Positive